jgscott/learnR/flu/flu.md

     ## [1] 33

-This model uses 32 variables (plus an intercept) -- more than 3, but a lot less than 86!
+The stepwise-selected model uses 32 variables (plus an intercept) -- more than 3, but a lot less than 86!

 Let's now see how our stepwise-selection model performs when we test its true out-of-sample performance.
 There's a cute trick we can use here to